mohitpai/journey-optimizer.en/help/using/reports/channel-report.md

 ## Direct mail {#direct-mail}

+From your Channel reports, the Direct mail menu details the main information relative to the Direct mail messages sent in your Campaigns and Journeys.
+Metrucs are detailed below.

 ![](assets/direct_mail_channel_1.png)

-From your Channel reports, the Direct mail menu details the main information relative to the Direct mail messages sent in your Campaigns and Journeys.

 +++ Learn more on the different metrics and widgets available for the Direct mail report.
 The **[!UICONTROL Direct mail - Total sending statistics]** table details the success of your messages: